-We will contact you every week for category A cases and at least once every two weeks for category B cases, to check how you are and to give you an update on what we are doing to tackle the problem.
+In most instances we will contact you every week for category A cases and at least once every two weeks for category B cases, to check how you are and to give you an update on what we are doing to tackle the problem.
 We will do this until the case is closed.